 Step 1: get familiar with how funding works

-Have a look at the Doctoral Networks page and key resources for an introduction to the scheme’s features.
+Have a look at the COFUND page and key resources for an introduction to the scheme’s features.

-- the Guide for Applicants, the best starting point for any consortium interested in the scheme
+- the Guide for Applicants (available under the “Documents” section) is the best starting point for any organisation interested in the scheme

 - a set of official Frequently Asked Questions

-- CORDIS, the official projects’ database of the European Commission, can help you find examples of previously funded Doctoral Networks
+CORDIS, the official projects’ database of the European Commission, can help you find examples of previously funded COFUND projects.

 - higher education institutions